-54 treated lightly the things you have received.
+treated lightly the things you have received.
 By not fully embracing the light, truth, calling, and covenants we have made, our minds are made dark.

-55 brought the whole church under condemnation.
-This does not apply to just a few apostates or lazy people-the entire church stands condemned of this sin, in one way or another (also v.
+brought the whole church under condemnation.
+This does not apply to just a few apostates-the entire church stands condemned of this sin, in one way or another (v.
 56).

-57 remember the new covenant, even the Book of Mormon and the former commandments.
-The condemnation upon the Church is forgiven until full repentance is given relative to how the Book of Mormon and "former commandments" in the Bible are treated.
+remember the new covenant, even the Book of Mormon and the former commandments.
+The condemnation upon the Church is forgiven until full repentance is given relative to how the Book of Mormon and "former commandments" in the Bible and in Joseph's previous revelations are treated.

-57 not only to say, but to do.
+not only to say, but to do.
 It isn't enough to read and even talk about the scriptures; we must do what is in them for those efforts to do us any good.

-58 bring forth fruit meet for their Father's kingdom.
-Worthy priesthood holders must manifest acceptance of and living the oath and covenant of the priesthood, or else "a scourge and judgment" will be their fate.
+bring forth fruit meet for their Father's kingdom.
+Worthy priesthood holders and beneficiaries must manifest acceptance of and live the oath and covenant of the priesthood, or else "a scourge and judgment" will be their fate.

-60 hear my words, which are my voice.
+hear my words, which are my voice.
 Though Joseph Smith is speaking to a scribe who is writing, the words are those of the Lord himself.

-61 I will forgive you of your sins.
+I will forgive you of your sins.
 The Lord is always merciful in offering forgiveness.
 Our responsibility is to "remain steadfast," pray, and bear testimony to others.

-62 go ye into all the world.
+go ye into all the world.
 This revelation is a call to greater missionary efforts, to not just preach to states in and around Missouri and Ohio, but to carry the message to the entire world.
 See Mark 16:15 and Matthew 28:19-20.

-63 you are mine apostles.
-Not members of the Quorum of the Twelve (which doesn't exist yet) but people called and sent with authority, the meaning of the term "apostle."
+you are mine apostles.
+Not members of the Quorum of the Twelve (which doesn't exist yet) but people called and sent with authority, the meaning of the Greek term translated "apostle" (apostolos).

-63 ye are my friends.
+ye are my friends.
+In addition to being designated representatives, they are also his friends.
 Jesus referred to people as his "friends" in Luke 12:4 and especially John 15:14.
 It is a designation borne of kindness and love.
 Of course, it was in "the house of my friends" that the servant in Zechariah 13:6 was wounded.

-64 as I said unto mine apostles.
+as I said unto mine apostles.
 This specific commission is not found in the New Testament though the evidence of its truth is replete in Acts and the writings of Paul.

-65 these signs shall follow them that believe.
+these signs shall follow them that believe.
 The list of signs that follows in vv.
 66-72 echoes others found in scripture which include healings, protection, and other "wonderful works" (v.
 66).

-73 they shall not boast.
-As priesthood holders perform these signs, they should not brag about them or share them with the world in general, because the benefit is private.
+they shall not boast.
+As priesthood holders perform these signs, they should not brag about them or share them with the world in general, because the benefit is a private blessing to believers.
+Those without faith will either deny them or rationalize them, thus giving them no additional motivation toward repentance.

-74 shall be damned.
+shall be damned.
 Echoing back to vv.
-49-52, those who keep not the basic commandments are condemned by the Lord.
+49-52, those who do not keep the basic commandments are condemned by the Lord because of their own choices.

-75 in force from this very hour.
+in force from this very hour.
 Now that we have been taught, we are immediately accountable.

-76 your brethren in Zion for their rebellion against you.
+your brethren in Zion for their rebellion against you.
 As mentioned in the introduction, Joseph Smith continued to face criticism from some of the leaders in Missouri.
 Because of that, they are condemned together with those with evil hearts doing evil works.